Skip to main content

 });

 Sometimes you might want to have HTML in translations.
-You can use v-html directive for this.
+You can use i18n-t translation component for this.
 For example:

 Frontend uses same pluralization rules as vue-i18n library.
 You can use it in the same way.
 For example: